alexandertrefz/essence/packages/website/diagnostics.md

 The payload does not match the Type the Case declares.

+### `unbindable-case-payload`

+A Case Matcher binds a name — `case #Value(item)` — for a Case that has no single value to bind.

+The binding names what the CONSTRUCTOR takes, so it works on a Case carrying exactly one value, the same shorthand that lets `#Value(5)` stand for `#Value({ item = 5 })`.
+A Case carrying none has nothing to name, and one carrying several has nothing single to name; both keep their values reachable through the Matcher itself, as `@.member`.

 ### `recursive-generic-choice`

 A generic Choice names itself in one of its payloads.
 A generic Choice's